Villagerjj/Elite-GB-Decomp/README.md

-## Current issue:
+## Current issues:

-- the rom does not have correct headers, this makes emulators not run the rom properly.
--
+- idk how to inject 3D data into the code yet :(